 Contrarily, young people in their 20s only represented 8,1% of cases.
 The percentage of teenagers/children affected is even lower; 1,2%, respectively 0.9%.

 Furthermore, reports show that children don't suffer from severe consequences after they contract the virus.
 The situation is, however, different for the elderly.
-The death rate in people aged 80 or beyond is 14% according to studies that analyzed the spread and evolution of the epidemic in China.
+The death rate in people aged 80 or beyond is 14% according to studies that analyzed the spread and evolution of the pandemic in China.
 The risk of fatality decreases with age; reaching a value of 8% in people aged 70-79, 3.6% in those who are 60 to 69 years old, 1.3% in people aged 50 and 0.4% in those who are in their 40s.

 It is yet unclear whether the risk of infection is higher in men as opposed to women as both sexes have been affected.
 However, based on preliminary data, it may be possible to conclude that the spread of the coronavirus is more prevalent among men.
 The fatality rate is 1.7% in women as opposed to 2.8% in men.